Guide to product research

 How to score research results

 It’s important to figure out the most convenient way to score your results so that it’s always easy for you to come back to them and analyze the data from a new perspective, or even correlate these results with your new insights.

-Researches may be repeated.
-Your product is evolving, consequences are changing, new problems arise and sometimes you have to repeat your researches on the same aspects of your product, this time – with new goals and new tasks.
-You may decide to make some of your researches regular.
+Research may be repeated.
+Your product is evolving, consequences are changing, new problems arise, and sometimes you have to repeat your research on the same aspects of your product, this time — with new goals and new tasks.
+You may decide to make some of your research regular.

-If you research often, you’ll need to make a research catalogue.
+If you research often, you’ll need to make a research catalog.
 Our colleagues at Skyeng have one as well.
-Theirs is a table organized in a way that allows to conveniently look for researches on different topics.
+Theirs is a table organized in a way that allows to conveniently look for research on different topics.
 They keep notes and conclusions on each research in Notion.

 Dashly uses Favro to prioritize hypotheses and score data related to them.
 You may choose any method you like.

 What are the risks?

 You may forget to ask something due to the lack of experience, feeling stressed during the interview if it’s the first one you’re taking, or your respondent being too silent or too talkative.
 Making a list of questions may prevent it.